gjr80/weewx-highcharts/readme.txt

 Installation using the wee_extension utility

-Note:   Symbolic names are used below to refer to some file location on the weewx system.
+Note:   Symbolic names are used below to refer to some file location on the WeeWX system.
 These symbolic names allow a common name to be used to refer to a directory that may be different from system to system.
 The following symbolic names are used below:
 -   $DOWNLOAD_ROOT.
-The path to the directory containing the downloaded Highcharts for weewx extension.
+The path to the directory containing the downloaded Highcharts for WeeWX extension.
 -   $HTML_ROOT.
-The path to the directory where weewx generated reports are saved.
+The path to the directory where WeeWX generated reports are saved.
 This directory is normally set in the [StdReport] section of weewx.conf.
-Refer to 'where to find things' in the weewx User's Guide: http://weewx.com/docs/usersguide.htm#Where_to_find_things for further information.
+Refer to 'where to find things' in the WeeWX User's Guide: http://weewx.com/docs/usersguide.htm#Where_to_find_things for further information.
 -   $SKIN_ROOT.
-The path to the directory where weewx skin folders are located This directory is normally set in the [StdReport] section of weewx.conf.
-Refer to 'where to find things' in the weewx User's Guide: http://weewx.com/docs/usersguide.htm#Where_to_find_things for further information.
+The path to the directory where WeeWX skin folders are located This directory is normally set in the [StdReport] section of weewx.conf.
+Refer to 'where to find things' in the WeeWX User's Guide: http://weewx.com/docs/usersguide.htm#Where_to_find_things for further information.

-1. Download the latest Highcharts for weewx extension from the Highcharts for weewx releases page (https://github.com/gjr80/weewx-highcharts/releases) into a directory accessible from the weewx machine.
+1. Download the latest Highcharts for WeeWX extension from the Highcharts for WeeWX releases page (https://github.com/gjr80/weewx-highcharts/releases) into a directory accessible from the WeeWX machine.

-    wget -P $DOWNLOAD_ROOT https://github.com/gjr80/weewx-highcharts/releases/download/v0.2.2/hfw-0.2.2.tar.gz
+    $ wget -P $DOWNLOAD_ROOT https://github.com/gjr80/weewx-highcharts/releases/download/v0.2.2/hfw-0.2.2.tar.gz

-	where $DOWNLOAD_ROOT is the path to the directory where the Highcharts for weewx extension is to be downloaded.
+	where $DOWNLOAD_ROOT is the path to the directory where the Highcharts for WeeWX extension is to be downloaded.

-2. Stop weewx:
+2. Stop WeeWX:

-    sudo /etc/init.d/weewx stop
+    $ sudo /etc/init.d/weewx stop

 	or

-    sudo service weewx stop
+    $ sudo service weewx stop

+    or

+    $ sudo systemctl stop weewx

-3. Install the Highcharts for weewx extension downloaded at step 1 using the *wee_extension* utility:
+3. Install the Highcharts for WeeWX extension downloaded at step 1 using the *wee_extension* utility:

-    wee_extension --install=$DOWNLOAD_ROOT/hfw-0.2.2.tar.gz
+    $ wee_extension --install=$DOWNLOAD_ROOT/hfw-0.2.2.tar.gz

     This will result in output similar to the following: